Andrew Marshall, Program Director, Department of Computer Science

 Mukesh Srivastava, College of Business

-Information Security refers to the processes and methodologies that are designed and implemented to protect data from unauthorized access, misuse, modification, and disruption.
+The Cybersecurity minor focuses on the field of information security, which deals with the processes and methodologies that are designed and implemented to protect data from unauthorized access, misuse, modification, and disruption.
 In today’s highly connected world our sensitive data and systems are increasingly in peril, and there is a growing need for knowledgeable professionals who can develop, use, and manage best practices and tools.
-This presents an opportunity for students in a variety of majors who are passionate about security.
+This presents an opportunity for students in a variety of majors who are passionate about cybersecurity.

-The Information Security Minor provides students with a broad introduction to current security-related topics.
+The minor provides students with a broad introduction to current cybersecurity topics.
 It not only gives the student a solid foundation in security fundamentals but also flexibly combines with a number of majors, such as Business, Computer Science, and Mathematics.
-This allows the student to position him or herself for a particular area of the information security job market, from managerial to software development.
-The minor includes in-depth and hands-on exposure to several key areas of information security such as system/OS security, penetration testing, and software security, thus allowing the student to obtain hands-on practical experience in these areas.
+This allows the student to position him or herself for a particular area of the cybersecurity job market, from managerial to software development.
+The minor includes in-depth and hands-on exposure to several key areas of information/cybersecurity such as system/OS security, penetration testing, and software security, thus allowing the student to obtain hands-on practical experience in these areas.